scalar-labs/scalardl-emulator/README.md

 execute [-h] id argument...

 Description:
-Execute a contract that has been with the 'register' command.
+Execute a registered contract.

 Parameters:
       id            contract id.
-Use 'list-contract' to list registered contract id. argument...   the JSON contract argument.
+Use 'list-contracts' to list all the registered contracts and their ids. argument...   the JSON contract argument.
 A plain text JSON object or the path to a file containing a JSON object

 Options: